nonamed01/pam_havebeenpwned/README.md

 # Module options

 	* debug.
 If set, you will get debugging messages through /var/log/auth.log

 	* minlen.
 The minimum password length.
 By default, 6 characters (hard-coded).

 	* seen.
 If set, it will print the number of times this password has been seen.

 	* timeout.
 The total number of seconds until CURL aborts the request.
 Default: 10s.

+	* enforceonerror.
+If set, whenever an error occurs communicating with the API (Network errors, API errors, and so on) the module returns PAM_AUTHTOK_ERR and exits.
+If this option is not set, the password is stacked for the next module to process.

 	EXAMPLES:

 	password requisite pam_havebeenpwned.so minlen=8 debug
 	password requisite pam_havebeenpwned.so minlen=12 seen
-	password requisite pam_havebeenpwned.so minlen=12 timeout=20 seen debug
+	password requisite pam_havebeenpwned.so minlen=12 timeout=20 seen debug enforceonerror

 # Screenshot